At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 “Come on, Penn, we know you’re cheating,” one of the protesters shouted.
 “This is not fair; this is not sport.
 It is that simple.
 Males and females are different.”

-Inside the building, the bleachers were only half-full as covid restrictions closed the meet to all but select family members and supporters.
+Inside the building, the bleachers were only half-full as coronavirus restrictions closed the meet to all but select family members and supporters.
 The swimmers themselves provided the energy, circling the pool and cheering on teammates.

 By now, Thomas has grown accustomed to finishing first, and Saturday’s meet was no different.
 In the 200 free she posted a winning time of 1:48.73, nearly two seconds ahead of the next-fastest swimmer.
 Later, in the 500, she finished in 4:57.20, nearly 1½ seconds ahead of the field but more than 23 seconds off her season-best time from last month.